Five things to know about Samsung Electronics' holding company review

-SEOUL Tech giant Samsung Electronics Co Ltd (005930.KS) said on Tuesday it is considering whether to create a holding company as part of a corporate restructuring review.
+SEOUL Nov 29 Tech giant Samsung Electronics Co Ltd said on Tuesday it is considering whether to create a holding company as part of a corporate restructuring review.

 Following are some details on the deliberations and implications of any change implemented: